 Picture 1-6 A level crossing on a single line.
 Are there enough clues to identify the location?
+Possibly East Anglia?

-Picture 1-11 The Hadleigh Branch near Bentley on the GER mainline has been suggested, but Peter Fox disagrees – the track layout is wrong and the telegraph poles are on the wrong side of the line.
+Picture 1-12 The Hadleigh Branch near Bentley on the GER mainline has been suggested, but Peter Fox disagrees – the track layout is wrong and the telegraph poles are on the wrong side of the line.

-Picture 1-14 I originally thought this might be on the West Highland line, but the Highland main line has been suggested.
+Picture 1-15 I originally thought this might be on the West Highland line, but the Highland main line has been suggested.

-Picture 1-15 Somewhere in Yorkshire we think.
+Picture 1-16 Somewhere in West Yorkshire we think.
 It doesn’t look wide enough to have been a railway, and it is unlikely that a canal aqueduct would have been filled in like this.
 Richard Maund therefore suggests it might carry a pipe for water (or other liquid material) across the valley.